 But my 30th birthday snuck up on me unexpectedly and November 2019 rolled around and I found myself staring down the barrel of a new decade.
-I always knew it is going be New York as it’s simply has been my dream city for forever.
-Somehow this years I have been avoiding this city to keep it for something very special and for someone very special.
-Owen always knew about my New York thing and had been planning a trip there for this occasion since long.
+I always knew it is going to be New York as it’s simply has been my dream city forever.
+Somehow this year I have been avoiding this city to keep it for something very special and for someone very special.
+Owen always knew about my New York thing and had been planning a trip there for this occasion for a long.
 However, he would never miss a chance to tease me with cheap tickets to Cape Town for November.

-On the last day of my twenties we checked-in to Lexington hotel.
+On the last day of my twenties, we checked in to Lexington hotel.
 It is located in Midtown, walking distance to everything we have planned.
-We were given this beautiful spacious suite on the top floor which had an incredible views of Manhattan skyscrapers as well as Times Square.
+We were given this beautiful spacious suite on the top floor which had incredible views of Manhattan skyscrapers as well as Times Square.

-Afterwards Owen said that we are heading home but once again he deceived me and brought me to “How I met your mother bar”!!
+Afterwards, Owen said that we are heading home but once again he deceived me and brought me to “How I met your mother bar”!!
 Both of us are big fans and he introduced me to it earlier this year and I got hooked.
 The directors of the series were regulars at Mc Gee’s pub and were inspired to create Mc Clarens’s afterwards.
-If you are big fan of series, you would recognise all the cocktails names which are related to certain episodes.
+If you are a big fan of series, you would recognise all the cocktails names that are related to certain episodes.

 Another series from New York we both love is ‘Friends’.
-Owen somehow managed to find “How you doin” cup for me ( We all love this pick-up line from Joe, don’t we :-))).
-This morning we went to have a breakfast to a very special place and we stopped on the way by the “Friends” house.
+Owen somehow managed to find a “How you doing” cup for me ( We all love this pick-up line from Joe, don’t we :-))).
+This morning we went to have breakfast at a very special place and we stopped on the way by the “Friends” house.

-For me there is no better way to enjoy my time than looking at art.
-Last year my whole birthday we have spent enjoying world-famous art since midnight till evening of the next day.
+For me, there is no better way to enjoy my time than looking at art.
+Last year my whole birthday we have spent enjoying world-famous art from midnight till the evening of the next day.
 This year we couldn’t miss the same opportunity as in New York there is Moma and modern art is my favourite period in art history.
-Museum of Modern Art has reopened in October 2019 just few days before my birthday with an additional 47,000 sq ft of space and famous works alongside lesser-known artists.
-The highlight of the visit was the Water lilies of Monet.
-This work became one of my favourite after I saw this series for the first time in the parisian L’Orangerie.
+Museum of Modern Art has reopened in October 2019 just a few days before my birthday with an additional 47,000 sq ft of space and famous works alongside lesser-known artists.
+The highlight of the visit was the Waterlilies of Monet.
+This work became one of my favourites after I saw this series for the first time in the Parisian L’Orangerie.

 Coming back to our New York home after such an intensive day and having a rest in our beautiful suite was just great.